top of page

 Sometimes it's the simplest things that can be the most effective.

-Bask in Who's House? by Trish.
+Bask in Whose House? by Trish.

 Of all this year's additions in AEW it's arguable that Keith Lee and Swerve Strickland have been the most successful, and yet, have gone somewhat under the radar.
 Their debuts were overshadowed by William Regal and Jay White respectively and most of their first few months was spent opposing Team Taz on Rampage away from the view of half of the regular AEW audience.